rscherrer/brachypode-r/README.md

 ## Notes

 A version of this repository (incl. simulated data) has been archived at Zenodo and can be accessed via the following [link](https://doi.org/10.5281/zenodo.18568184).
+The preprint associated with this set of analyses can be found [here](https://doi.org/10.32942/X2WW8P).

 ## Permissions